IBB urges Igbos to make Nigeria feel their positive impact - Vanguard News

 “You should use the same spirit of enterprise to promote peaceful co-existence among Nigerians, in all that you are doing.

 “You have done well to keep Nigeria together.
-The Igbos are known to have the potentials of travelling far and wide, exploring new frontiers and business opportunities,” he said.
+The Igbos are known to have the potentials of traveling far and wide, exploring new frontiers and business opportunities,” he said.

 Okezie prayed to God to continue to grant IBB the strength and wisdom to offer advice that would help Nigeria in tackling its various challenges.